 Rechargeable battery lasts through 2 weeks' worth of brushing.
 App offers real-time feedback on brushing habits.
 Base is compatible with almost every Oral-B head.
-Offers 6 modes of brushing, including ones for whitening and sensitive teeth.
+Offers 6 modes of brushing, including whitening and sensitive teeth.

 Unfortunately, the app doesn't allow you to create profiles for multiple users.

 Cleans gently yet effectively.
 Has a contoured brush head designed for easy navigation around teeth and gums.
 Features Bluetooth connectivity and pairs with an app for customized cleaning advice.
 Travel-friendly with a rechargeable case.